Remote-Sensing-of-Land-Resource-Lab/pyxccd/README.rst

    pip install pyxccd

-Note: the installation has been cross-platform (windows, Linux and MacOS).
+Note: the installation has been cross-platform (Windows, Linux and MacOS).
 Contact the author (remotesensingsuy@gmail.com) if you have problems for installation

-2. Using pyxccd for pixel-based processing (more see `jupyter examples <tool/notebook/pyxccd_example.ipynb>`_)
+2. Using pyxccd for pixel-based processing (more see `jupyter examples <tool/notebook`_)
 ----------------------------------------------------------------------------------------------------------------

 COLD: